CorinnaGeiselhart/HelloWorld/Readme.md

-Run "Main" to start the "Hello World" project.
+Run "Main.java" to start the "Hello World" project.